 Mets activate closer Familia after 15-game suspension

-The 27-year-old Familia led the majors with a team-record 51 saves last year.
+The 27-year-old Familia set a team record for saves last year.
 The suspension cost him $730,328 of his $7,425,000 salary.

 Familia took part in spring training and recently pitched two scoreless innings in the minors while preparing for his return.

 Familia was arrested last October on a simple assault charge after his wife was left with scratches on her chest and a bruise on her cheek.
 A judge dismissed charges in December after Familia's wife told a prosecutor her husband did not hurt her.

 Addison Reed, usually the Mets' setup man, picked up all four saves for the club while Familia was suspended and Collins hoped to avoid overusing him.
 The team's relievers hit a rough patch lately, not that Familia saw those struggles.